t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g., north-south with clouds, east-west with other edge devices {{I-D.mcbride-edge-data-discovery-overview}}.
 Another related aspect is dispatching alerts and notifications to interested consumers both inside and outside of the edge computing domain.
-Protocol translation, analytics, and transcoding may also be performed when necessary.
+Protocol translation, analytics, and video transcoding may also be performed when necessary.

 Communication brokering may be centralized in some systems, e.g., using a hub-and-spoke message broker, or distributed like with message buses, possibly in a layered bus approach.
 Distributed systems may leverage direct communication between end devices, over device-to-device links.